• Home

 Misspellings occur when text is not thoroughly proofed by multiple eyes.
 The fact is, it is your responsibility to ensure that your tattoo is spelled correctly, not the artist’s.

-If you discovered that you have a misspelled tattoo, as your artist if they can make an adjustment.
+If you discover that you have a misspelled tattoo, as your artist if they can make an adjustment.
 If you’re lucky, the problem will be easily solved, but sometimes a coverup is the only viable option.

 Tattoo infections

 Infections are an unfortunate side effect of improper aftercare.
 In general, to avoid infection and other serious health consequences, clients should stay away from water (like pools or an ocean) until the healing is over.
-But if this happened to you, visit your doctor immediately.
+But if this happens to you, visit your doctor immediately.

 Fast fading

 It is one of the most common problems that tattoo clients get.
-All tattoos will fade eventually, however, sometimes it’s a fault of an inexperienced artist (if an artist does not go deep enough with their needles) or body parts (certain areas of the body, such as the fingers or the palms of the hand will fade quicker no matter if the tattoo is put in properly).
+All tattoos will fade eventually, however, sometimes it’s the fault of an inexperienced artist (if an artist does not go deep enough with their needles) or body parts (certain areas of the body, such as the fingers or the palms of the hand will fade quicker no matter if the tattoo is put in properly).

 Northern girl Laura is the epitome of a true entrepreneur.
 Laura’s spirit for adventure and passion for people blaze through House of Coco.
 She founded House of Coco in 2014 and has grown it in to an internationally recognised brand whilst having a lot of fun along the way.
 Travel is in her DNA and she is a true visionary and a global citizen.